PurdueCAM2Project/HELPSweb/source/currentmember.rst

 works.
 Here are several suggestions that can help:

 - Talk to experts.
-If you find a paper that is truly inspiring, contact the first author and ask whether you can talk by vidoe call for 10 minutes.
+If you find a paper that is truly inspiring, contact the first author and ask whether you can talk by video call for 10 minutes.
 Of course, you have to read the paper very carefully and understand most of the context.
 Don't ask trivial questions.
 Instead, ask questions about directions, such as "What